Skip to content

 Is GitBook free?

 Yes, GitBook offers a free tier.
 Free tier available for personal use, paid plans start for teams with advanced features like Git Sync, custom domains, and enterprise security (SOC 2, ISO 27001 compliant).
+Pricing shown is as last reviewed and may change — confirm current pricing on the vendor's site.

 What are GitBook alternatives?